lmcjt37/l3digital/README.md

 #### Dependencies

 -   Gatsby-cli - `npm install -g gatsby-cli`

 ## Getting Started

 -   Install dependencies - `npm install`
 -   Start local development server - `npm run dev`
 -   This will serve up a dev server with hot reload locally at [http://localhost:8000/](http://localhost:8000/)

 ### For Mobile development

-#### Dependencies

-- ngrok - `npm install ngrok -g`

-After starting a local development server with `npm run dev` you can then open another terminal and run `npm run dev::mobile`.
-You will then be able to use the randomly generated domain to access the localhost.
+Simply run `npm run dev::mobile`.
+You can then access the development server via http://{HOSTNAME}:8000 on any mobile device.
+This URL will also be printed in the terminal for reference.

+_Note: You need to be on the same network.
+Also, if your device is connected to a proxy, you will need to disable it to access the dev server_

 ## production